pdeffebach/HighDimensionalOptimalPolicies.jl/docs/src/tutorial.md

 `MultiCSVPolicyOutput` is a limited object.
 Unlike other policy ouputs (`MultiMCMCPolicyOutput` etc.) it does not store the underlying functions `initfun`, `nextfun`, or `objfun`.
 It is only useful for analyzing results, ideally in a session where the exact same `initfun`, `nextfun`, or `objfun` that created the `.csv` files you read in.

 !!! waning
     This function, and the workflow using `.csv` in general, is highly un-optimized.
+When policies are large (100+ elements), then the `.csv` files saved will be large and reading the files in has the potential to crash your computer with an out-of-memory errory.
+This is best used on the cluster when memory constraints are less severe.

 ```julia
 out_csv = MultiCSVPolicyOutput("tmp_output")